-Record, edit and publish are 3 little words that can have a huge impact on the growth of your online reach.
+The best YouTube tip ever – record, edit and publish!
+Three little words that can have a huge impact on the growth of your online reach.
 Now is the time to put your fears aside, swallow your pride, and do whatever it takes to put yourself in the right frame of mind to start making videos today!
 There is no better time than the present because the latest research from Compete Pro demonstrates that in the U.S., YouTube is more popular than Facebook.

 Hard to believe it, right?
 But in June of 2014, YouTube had 1.4 million more visitors than Facebook, here’s the breakdown: